wonas2dosgwr3/measurevaluenotmoney/README.md

 3.08

 # ***THE HOMELESS (MIDAS TOUCH, BUBBLE-TRAFFICKING) DOLLAR.
 Part 34.
 Makes <ins>everything it touches HOMELESS</ins> - A BUBBLE, UNCERTAIN.***
+## ***UNCERTAIN goods and services - UNSAFE!!!<br><br>UNSAFE goods and services is a BUBBLE EXPANDING!!!, relentless gravitation toward NO GOODS AND SERVICES!!!, TOWARD THE MIDAS TOUCH!!!, NOTHING BUT MONEY LEFT, NO REASON FOR MONEY, MONEY USELESS!!!
+NOTHING AT ALL INDEED LEFT!!! - ANOTHER VANISHED CIVILIZATION!!!

-## ***UNCERTAIN goods and services.<br>MONEY IS EVERYTHING!!!!!
-EVERYTHING IS MONEY!!!!!<br><br><ins>CAN'T EAT GOLD!!!!!</ins> Goods and services is THE WHOLE IDEA!!!!!, meeting human needs, commerce, EVERYBODY WINNING!!!!!; GAINING, NOT LOSING, resources.
+ THE WHOLE IDEA!!!!!, meeting human needs, commerce, EVERYBODY WINNING!!!!!; GAINING, NOT LOSING, resources.
 Not uncertainty, not bubbles, not winning at the expense of losers; NOT MONEY!!!!! - NOT GREED!!!!!***